 By Surya Gemilang

-Pajenong was putting on deodorant in front of the mirror, listening to the newsreader on television describe the mounting number of rape cases across the city over the past year, when Sarimin’s gun suddenly pumped a bullet into the back of his head.
-Pajenong collapsed instantly.
+Pajenong was applying deodorant in front of the mirror.
+He was listening to the newsreader on television describe the mounting number of rape cases across the city over the past year.
+Suddenly Sarimin’s gun pumped a bullet into the back of Pajenong’s head.
+He collapsed instantly.

 Having sneaked into the apartment and quietly watched the owner from under the bed, Sarimin crawled out and examined Pajenong’s cellphone.
-The cellphone screensaver was showing Date with Vianna at nine o’clock at Cafe X, written in white Times New Roman font against a black background.
+The cellphone screensaver displayed Date with Vianna at nine o’clock at Cafe X, written in white Times New Roman font against a black background.

-To get to the phone desktop, Sarimin would have to enter the correct PIN.
+To open the phone desktop, Sarimin would have to enter the correct PIN.
 If Sarimin succeeded in entering the correct PIN, he was definitely going to send a message to Vianna saying, “Sorry, honey, I can’t make our date today.
 All of a sudden I want to break up with you.
 By the way, I think Sarimin is the most suitable man for you.”
-Sarimin then tried entering a number of PINs at random.
-When Pajenong’s cellphone was blocked, Sarimin threw it through the open window.
-She couldn’t have cared less about the head of anyone who might have been hit by the cellphone as it plunged freely from a height of ten stories.
+Then Sarimin tried entering a number of PINs at random.
+When Pajenong’s cellphone locked, Sarimin threw it through the open window.
+He couldn’t have cared less about the head of anyone who might be hit by the cellphone as it plunged freely from a height of ten stories.

 In the end Sarimin didn’t know what else to do.
-Initially he had intended to come into Pajenong’s apartment armed with a gun, but with absolutely no plan to kill him.
-He planned only to emerge from under the bed suddenly, scare Pajenong, force him to cancel his date with Vianna, and force him to break up with her.
-But the sudden anger eating away inside his head had made Sarimin reach out uncontrollably from under the bed and shoot Pajenong in the back of the head, without time to think about how to secure his victim’s body, or how to save himself if he were pursued by the police.
+At first he had intended to come into Pajenong’s apartment armed with a gun, but with absolutely no plan to kill him.
+He planned only to suddenly appear from under the bed, scare Pajenong, force him to cancel his date with Vianna, and force him to break up with her.
+But the sudden anger eating away inside his head had made Sarimin reach out uncontrollably from under the bed and shoot Pajenong in the back of the head, without time to think about how to secure his victim’s body, or how to save himself if the police chased him.

-What Sarimin did then, after staring at the clock on the wall showing seven o’clock in the evening, was to move quickly toward Pajenong’s body and kick him violently with the result that he hurt his own foot.
-Sarimin considered the kicks revenge for the rape that Pajenong had committed against Vianna.
+What Sarimin did then, after staring at the clock on the wall showing seven o’clock in the evening was to move quickly to Pajenong’s body and kick him violently.
+As a result he hurt his foot.
+Sarimin thought of the kicks as revenge for the rape Pajenong had committed against Vianna.
 Then Sarimin fired the remaining six bullets in his gun until Pajenong’s head was completely destroyed.
-He thought of the shots as an outlet for his frustration, because he just could not understand why Vianna had wanted to date the man who had raped her.
+He thought of the shots as an outlet for his frustration because he just could not understand why Vianna had wanted to date the man who had raped her.

-Suddenly there was a knock at the door to Pajenong’s apartment.
+There was a sudden knock at the door of Pajenong’s apartment.
 The sound of gunfire must have caught the attention of someone who happened to be near the door.
-A terrible jolt instantly struck Sarimin’s heart because he wasn’t ready to go to prison at all.
-A cold sweat broke out and began to run down his body as if his skin was leaking.
+A terrible jolt instantly struck Sarimin’s heart because he was completely unprepared to go to prison.
+He broke into a cold sweat that started to roll down his body like his skin was leaking.

 Then a moment later there was another knock at the door, louder this time.
-Straight away Sarimin moved quickly to close the bedroom door, turn off the television, and roll Pajenong’s body under the bed.
-He returned Pajenong’s deodorant to its original place after cleaning off the blood with some tissues.
-Then he cleaned away the traces of the death from the floor with a towel that he grabbed from the wardrobe and hurled it under the bed too.
+Sarimin snapped crisply to close the bedroom door, turn off the television, and roll Pajenong’s body under the bed.
+He returned Pajenong’s deodorant to its original place after cleaning off the blood with a few tissues.
+Then he cleaned away the traces of the death from the floor with a towel he grabbed from the wardrobe and hurled it under the bed too.

-Sarimin thought about stepping quietly to the door and peeking at the person who was knocking.
-But hearing the next much louder knock made him change his mind about approaching the door because he felt the knocking sounded threatening, like the knock of a debt collector on the door of the house of a debtor who hasn’t made any payments on a debt for a very long time.
+Sarimin thought about stepping quietly to the door and peeking at the person knocking.
+But hearing the next much louder knock, he changed his mind about approaching the door because he thought the knocking sounded threatening, like the knock of a debt collector on the door of a house of debtor who hadn’t made a payment on a debt for a very long time.

-Sarimin regretted that he’d used up all his bullets.
-The regret was just as heavy as when he’d expressed his love to Vianna two weeks ago, resulting in the complete destruction of the friendship they’d been hiding for years out of shame.
+Sarimin regretted he’d used all his bullets.
+The regret was just as heavy as when he expressed his love to Vianna two weeks ago, resulting in the complete breakdown of the friendship they’d been hiding for years out of shame.
 “Oh, if only that night I had decided to stay quiet, Vianna would not have become angry.
-She wouldn’t have run out of the house, wouldn’t have met Pajenong in the middle of the road, wouldn’t have been raped in the car.
-And it wouldn’t have led to the murder I committed here that day,” Sarimin thought.
+She would not have run out of the house, would not have met Pajenong in the middle of the road.
+She would not have been raped in the car.
+And it would not have led to the murder I’ve committed here today,” Sarimin thought.

-This time the door didn’t sounded like someone knocking, rather it sounded like someone bashing hard.
+This time the door didn’t sound like someone knocking, rather it sounded like someone bashing hard.
 But it hadn’t come off its hinges yet.
-Sarimin’s heart almost flew out the open window, which if used to escape now, would definitely mean he was committing suicide.
+Sarimin’s heart almost flew out the open window.
+If he used the window to escape now it would definitely mean he was committing suicide.
 Sarimin also glanced around, looking for anything he could use to save himself, baseball bat, golf club, lamp stand.

 Being hit with one of those objects should be quite painful.
-But it immediately crosses his mind that all that might not necessarily save him if it turned out there were more than one person waiting on the other side of the door.
-He wondered if maybe he should explain carefully to the person banging on the door that Pajenong deserved to be killed, exactly because he raped Vianna and had then arrogantly called him to boast about the rape?
+But it immediately crosses his mind that none of them might necessarily save him if it turned out there were more than one person waiting on the other side of the door.
+He wondered if maybe he should carefully explain to the person banging on the door, that Pajenong deserved to be killed, because he had even raped Vianna then arrogantly called him to boast about the rape?

-But killing was just as bad, Sarimin continued thinking to himself.
+But killing was just as bad Sarimin continued thinking to himself.
 Finally Sarimin’s gaze fell on a large wardrobe.
-Just as there was the sound of the front door being smashed down, Sarimin without thinking climbed inside the wardrobe.
-The sweet fragrance of all Pajenong’s clothes fills the inside of the closet, reminding him of the scent of the fragrant flowers sprinkled on to a coffin.
+Just as he could hear the sound of the front door being smashed down, Sarimin without another thought climbed into the wardrobe.
+The sweet scent of Pajenong’s clothes filled the inside of the closet, reminding him of the fragrant smell of flowers sprinkled onto a coffin.

-Then he began to hear the sound of footsteps outside.
+Then he started to hear the sound of footsteps outside.
 Very light footsteps, as if the owner of the feet were trying to step through the air before ambushing an opponent from above.
-Even though Sarimin was very frightened, he was still able to focus on what he was hearing, and he could conclude that it was the sound of one person’s footsteps.
+Even though Sarimin was very scared, he was still able to focus on what he was hearing, and he concluded it was the sound of just one person’s steps.
 There could not be more than that.
 And because there was only one person, Sarimin should be able to climb out of the cupboard right then and fight the person, or simply point a gun at him as he stepped away from the apartment.
 But neither of these possibilities would be easy.
-The person out there had to be a strong and brave person, as evidenced by how he was brave enough to break into the apartment.
+The person outside had to be strong and brave because of the way he’d been brave enough to break into the apartment.

-A few moments later the sound of footsteps suddenly disappeared.
+A few moments later, the sound of footsteps suddenly disappeared.
 There was no way the person had left the apartment.
-If he had gone, what Sarimin should have heard was the sound of footsteps growing softer and softer, then disappearing, rather than vanishing all at once.
+If he had gone, what Sarimin would have heard was the sound of footsteps growing softer and softer, then disappearing, rather than disappearing all at once.
 The person must be able to fly!
-Then the door to the wardrobe could be heard being locked from the outside.
+Then there was the sound of the wardrobe door being locked from the outside.

-As no one would open the door, Vianna pounded on the door to Pajenong’s apartment until it broke.
+Because no one would open the door, Vianna pounded on the door to Pajenong’s apartment until it broke.
 She surprised herself that she could be that strong.
-Instead of finding a surprised Pajenong, Vianna discovered that there was no one there.
-Maybe Pajenong had sensed that she was going to come and kill him, so he was hiding now.
+Instead of finding a surprised Pajenong, Vianna discovered there was no one there.
+Maybe Pajenong had sensed she was going to come and kill him, so he was now in hiding.
 The woman then stepped inside very slowly, as if she was stepping through the air before ambushing Pajenong from above.

-Pajenong’s apartment was not very large, so it did not take Vianna long to finish searching every corner.
+Pajenong’s apartment was not very big so it didn’t take Vianna long to finish searching every corner.
 She found no one.
 Not even under the bed.
-As she sat on the edge of the bed, Vianna wondered whether Pajenong was had been so eager for their date that he had already left for Cafe X?
+As she sat on the edge of the bed Vianna wondered whether Pajenong had been so eager for their date he had left already for Cafe X?

-Suddenly something somehow made her gaze lock onto the wardrobe.
-Her body suddenly shivered.
-With a silent step, Vianna approached the cupboard, then locked the door.
-Next she took several steps back, drew a deep breath, and pumped out the seven bullets in her gun.
+Suddenly something somehow made her lock her gaze onto the wardrobe.
+Her body shivered suddenly.
+With a silent step, Vianna approached the cupboard and locked the door.
+The she stepped back several paces, and drew a deep breath.
+She pumped out the seven bullets in her gun.